|The Apostle Paul|

 A Humble Person

 He was humble.
-In his epistle to the In his letter to the Philippians, he wrote, "Although I myself might have confidence even in the flesh.
+In his letter to the Philippians, he wrote, "Although I myself might have confidence even in the flesh.
 If anyone else has a mind to put confidence in the flesh, I far more: circumcised the eighth day, of the nation of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; as to the Law, a Pharisee; as to zeal, a persecutor of the church; as to the righteousness which is in the Law, found blameless.
 But whatever things were gain to me, those things I have counted as loss for the sake of Christ...Not that I have already obtained it or have already become perfect, but I press on so that I may lay hold of that for which also I was laid hold of by Christ Jesus.”
 (Php 3:4-7,12).

 He wrote to the Corinthians, "I will not boast about myself, except about my weaknesses.
 Even if I should choose to boast, I would not be a fool, because I would be speaking the truth.
 But I refrain, so no one will think more of me than is warranted by what I do or say..."
 (2 Cor 12:5b-6).
 He summed it up by saying, "I am nothing."
 (2 Cor 12:11).
 And in his epistle to the Romans, he said, "For I know that nothing good dwells in me, that is, in my flesh."
 (Rom 7:18)